olifolkerd/tabulator/README.md

 ================================
 Tabulator is actively under development and I plan to have even more useful features implemented soon, including:

-- Multi-level row grouping
-- multi dimentional data handling
 - Data Reactivity
 - Custom Row Templates
 - Additional Editors and Formatters
-- Column Calculations
 - Copy to Clipboard
 - Print Styling
 - Drag Rows Between Tables
+- Multi Cell Editing
+- Resizable Rows
+- Cell Selection

 Get in touch if there are any features you feel Tabulator needs.